btarg/requiem-vault/GM/First Session/Club/Celebration.md

 >>[!success]- **DC 15** [[Stats#🗣️ Influence|Influence]] check succeeds (or DC 5 if drinks are bought)
 >>A posh-sounding, flamboyant man, impeccably dressed, takes his arm from around a blonde woman's shoulder, turns to you and raises his glass with a surprisingly genuine cheer.
 Your party has managed to quickly garner a reputation – after all, the Library had been the subject of everyone's nightmares for years now, him included.
 >>"The Professor?
 Ah, yes, I could never forget that stern look of hers.
 Of course, she was here about twenty minutes ago.
 Seemed a bit spooked by something, I must say; she left in quite a hurry towards the back exit.
 Perhaps it was those dodgy-looking chaps over there, lurking in the corner booth.
 They certainly don't look like they belong with *this* kind of clientele."
->>He points discreetly with his champagne flute toward a group of suspicious mercenaries.
+>>He points discreetly with his champagne flute toward a group of suspicious -- albeit somewhat familiar -- soldiers.
 >
 >>[!failure]- Influence check fails
 >>As you attempt to grab the attention of the 'poshos', they offer a collective, polite but icy, dismissal.
 If you brought drinks, one might take a delicate sip, raise an eyebrow, and then turn back to their conversation, leaving the drink untouched.